-March 17, 2020 – May 18, 2021: no water shutoffs, late fees waived and processing fees (Paymentus phone and online credit card payments) will be absorbed by DWA.
+March 17, 2020 – Sept.
+30, 2021: no water shutoffs and processing fees (Paymentus phone and online credit card payments) will be absorbed by DWA.

-Those affected by the COVID-19 emergency can get assistance through Help2Others or the CAP CARES program to distribute CARES Act funding.
+Those affected by the COVID-19 emergency can get assistance through Help2Others or United Way of the Desert's COVID Recovery Fund.

 For Help2Others, fill out the webform linked below.